 Bachelor of Arts in Music

-The Bachelor of Arts in Music degree degree at Montana State University is designed to enable students to combine concentrated music studies with a traditional liberal arts education.
+The Bachelor of Arts in Music at Montana State University is designed to enable students to combine concentrated music studies with a traditional liberal arts education.

 - Business (minor)